atrocore/atrocore/docs/05.pim/03.products/index.md

 ### Parent Products

 This panel shows the parent product of the current record.
 If the [Multiple Parents](../../01.atrocore/03.administration/11.entity-management/04.hierarchies-and-inheritance/index.md#core-hierarchy-settings) option is enabled for the entity, more than one parent can be displayed.
 From this panel you can link an existing product as a parent or remove an existing parent relationship.

+> By default, the **Parent** field also appears in the Taxonomy panel of the detail form.
+An administrator can remove it from the Taxonomy panel via [Layout Management](../../01.atrocore/03.administration/13.user-interface/02.layouts/index.md) to avoid redundancy.

 ![Parent Products panel](./_assets/Parent-Products-panel.png){.large}